Applications for the Rural Regenerator Fellowship are now closed as of June 7, 2022. Applicants will receive notifications August 4 - 8, 2022.

 - Monthly virtual meetups

-- Opportunities for artist talks, thought partnership and engagement with Springboard’s Creative Economy Fellowship and other programs.
+- Opportunities for artist talks, thought partnership and engagement with Springboard programs.

-- Support to attend and present at the Rural Arts and Culture Summit in Fall 2023 (date and location TBD)
+- Support to attend and present at the Rural Futures Summit (date and time TBD)

 - Optional 1 – 2 week solo residency in Fergus Falls for time for reflection, research, creative work, and/or project prototyping.